walles/barnklocka/README.md

 A clock app for helping children learn analog and digital time.

 # TODO
-* Validate hour changes when moving the minute hand
 * Validate 24h time when moving the hour hand
 * Show a plain-text readout of the analog clock
 * Show a plain-text readout of the digital clock